form3tech-oss/f1/README.md

 ## Usage
 ### Writing load tests
-Test scenarios consist of two stages: `Setup` and `Run`.
-Setup is called once at the start of a test; this may be useful for generating resources needed for all tests, or subscribing to message queues.
-Run is called for every iteration of the test, often in parallel with multiple goroutines.
-Teardown can be called once after all iterations complete to clean up the setup or/and after each iteration to clean up the run in LIFO order.
-These Setup and Run functions are defined as types in `f1`:
+Test scenarios consist of two stages:
+- Setup - represented by `ScenarioFn` which is called once at the start of a test; this may be useful for generating resources needed for all tests, or subscribing to message queues.
+- Run - represented by `RunFn` which is called for every iteration of the test, often in parallel with multiple goroutines.

+These `ScenarioFn` and `RunFn` functions are defined as types in `f1`:

 ```golang
 // ScenarioFn initialises a scenario and returns the iteration function (RunFn) to be invoked for every iteration